harshikunjol/power-bi-2/README.md

 ## Average Review per Neighborhood and Room Type (Table):

 This table presents the average review scores received by Airbnb listings based on neighborhood and room type, allowing hosts to identify areas of improvement and focus on enhancing guest experiences.

+# Results
+The final dashboard will provide insights into the selected dataset, such as:

+* Key performance indicators (KPIs)
+* Trends and patterns
+* Anomalies and outliers
+* Predictive insights (if any)